BitBoxSwiss/bitbox-base/docs/index.md

 # BitBox Base

 The BitBox Base is an ongoing project of [Shift Cryptosecurity](https://shiftcrypto.ch/) that aims to build a personal Bitcoin full node appliance.
-The whole softare stack is free open-source.
+The whole software stack is free open-source.
 This documentation is aimed at project members, contributors and intersted people that want to reuse our work on their own devices.

 ## Table of Content